Fair Division of Goods in the Shadow of Market Values: Notation and Assumptions

-The comparison may continue and we refer to \cite{bmsy17b} and \cite{m19} for a recent and thorough comparison of the two solution in the linear setting adopted here and in more general frameworks.
-The Competitive/Nash solution enjoys many solidarity properties such as Resource Monotonicity (A more valuable asset should correspond to a better share for all agents) and Population Monotonicity (A smaller number of competing agents should correspond to a better share for all the remaining agents).
-On the other hand, the Egalitarian solution is more intuititve and performs better in specific contexts such as the division of bads.
-More than championing any of the two solutions a priori, we will show that a solution may stand out based on the assumptions and the data available for any instance.
+The comparison may continue and I refer to Bogomolnaia et al.\ \cite{bmsy17a},\cite{bmsy17b} and Moulin \cite{m19} for a recent and thorough comparison of the two solutions in the linear setting adopted here, and in more general frameworks.
+My choice for the procedure that I am going to illustrate will not be based on an a priori opinion, but will be justified by the properties that it guarantees, given the assumptions and the data available for any instance.

-All the above definitions and results hold for agents having equal importance, but can be asily adapted to situations where agents are endowed with different entitlements or weights $w_i >0$, $i \in N$.